boveus/hyrax-wiki/Customizing-Metadata-(Sufia-6).md

 # Note

 Please note that this documentation applies to Sufia 6.
-See [[Customizing Metadata]] for the Sufia 7 guide.
+See [[Customizing Metadata]] for the latest guide.

 Table of Contents
 =================